kenwelsh/Tanzania_Water_Pump/README.md

 We also ran the Random Forest on a binary classification by combining the "needs repair" and "non-functioning" into a single label.
 This model achieved **82.6%** accuracy, with strong precision and recall scores.
 Precision for "non-functioning" group was 85%, which is a strong score for identifying pumps in need of maintenance.

 ## Dashboard
 We are using Tableau for dashboarding.
-Also using Storyboard for Google slides.
+Also using Google slides for story board.

 ### Notes for Segment 1